Rest Defense Explained: The 2-3 and 3-2 Structures That Kill Counter-Attacks

 Key Takeaways

-- The Golden Ratio: Most elite teams utilize a “3-2” or “2-3” structure to cover the width of the pitch.
+• The Golden Ratio: Most elite teams use a “3-2” or “2-3” shape to cover the width of the pitch during possession phases.

 What is Rest Defense?